Quack Shot: Plot

-Daffy then uses various tricks to prevent Elmer's repeated attempts at hunting.
-Usually, these tricks end up backfiring on Daffy, with one exception when Daffy launches a miniature toy battleship at Elmer's boat, its real guns shoot Elmer in the face after he retrieves the boat from the water.
-After Daffy tries to pull a few more pranks, Elmer ties him up with rope and sends him out into the lake on a boat filled with explosives.
+As Elmer pulls up at the dock, Daffy, with a pack of dynamite goes underneath a bucket, and places the dynamite next to Elmer.
+Elmer immediately notices and tries to muffle it with the bucket Daffy is in.
+The explosion occurs and Daffy dazedly crawls away under the bucket, leaving behind a trail of feathers.

+Elmer proclaims that duck hunting is harder this season and decides to take a nap.
+While he is asleep, Daffy empties out the bullets from Elmer's gun, then wakes up Elmer.
+Elmer instead shoots him with another gun, and Daffy angrily tells him to use the emptied gun, but even so, the gun somehow has one bullet left inside, and he is shot again.
+Elmer ties him up with rope and sends him out into the lake on the boat, now filled with explosives.
 The boat heads out into the lake but then circles back toward the pier where Elmer is standing.
 As the boat returns toward the pier, Daffy manages to jump into the lake.
 The boat then explodes at the precise moment that it returns to the pier where Elmer is standing.

 Elmer, wrapped in bandages, decides that he is going to try fishing instead.
-After he catches a miniature red-striped barracuda, a larger barracuda emerges from the lake, releases the smaller fish, and threatens Elmer against catching any more fish.
-Daffy then emerges from underneath Elmer's hat and utters the words "strong union" before happily hopping away on the water.
+After he catches a miniature barracuda, a larger barracuda emerges from the lake, releases the smaller fish, and threatens Elmer "If you catch one more fish, just one more fish, you'll be in trouble!!", before swimming away.
+Daffy then emerges from underneath Elmer's hat and utters "Strong union" before happily hopping and woo-hooing away on the water.